SolveH/deep-learning-intro-in-VR/README.md

 5. Open the project.

 ## Try the application
-If you want to try the application, you can find it in this [Google Drive with the application for Oculus Quest, Rift, and Rift S](https://drive.google.com/drive/folders/1gGYGSx95d3tFXYZE2iuZ6CZ1LorzNztE?usp=sharing "Google Drive with application").
+If you want to try the application, you can find it in this [Google Drive for Oculus Quest, Rift, and Rift S](https://drive.google.com/drive/folders/1gGYGSx95d3tFXYZE2iuZ6CZ1LorzNztE?usp=sharing "Google Drive with application").
 Installation guides are provided for all devices.

 # License
 This project is licensed under the MIT license.